Loch Ard Blowhole Lookout

 This project is part of Stage One of the Shipwreck Coast Master Plan, which is expected to support approximately 120 ongoing jobs, add $12 million to the regional economy and increase the annual visitor spend by $14 million.

-The Victorian Government has invested $5.5 million to build the new lookout, as part of part of a $16.5 million investment in Stage One of the Shipwreck Coast Masterplan.
+The Department of Jobs, Skills, Industry and Regions (DJSIR) is investing $8 million to build the new lookout, via the Tourism Infrastructure Program.
+This investment forms part of the $24.5 million investment in Stage One of the Shipwreck Coast Masterplan.

 Environment and cultural heritage management